FusionAuth/fusionauth-quickstart-golang-api/README.md

 The `complete-application` directory contains a minimal Go app configured to authenticate with locally running FusionAuth.

-Install the dependencies via the Maven wrapper and run the app server with:
+Install the dependencies and run the app server with:
 ```
 cd complete-application
 go get